-You can measure the SWR of your antenna system with an SWR meter.
-You usually connect the SWR meter near the output of your transmitter because it is important to have a low SWR at that point.
+An SWR meter is not the only way to measure SWR.
 A directional wattmeter is an instrument other than an SWR meter that you could use to determine if a feedline and antenna are properly matched.
-(T7C08)
+(T7C08) When using a directional wattmeter, you first measure the forward power, then the reflected power, and from those two values, calculate the SWR.